1902 eruption of Santa María: Eruption

 On 24 October, slight earthquakes were perceived.
 Santa María began discharging steam in the afternoon, before rumbling noises were heard within its vicinity at 17:00.
 In San Felipe, the sound was described by people as either reminiscent of a waterfall or large boiler.
 These sounds emanated from the direction of the volcano and persisted for 30 minutes.
 At about the same period, people in Quezaltenango began to report a dark cloud from the volcano.
 As the evening progressed, a white sand-like substance began showering and blanketing the area, discoloring the landscape with its whitish color.

 At 18:15, ash particles were reported in Finca Helvetia, about 14 km west of the volcano.
 By 20:00, the volcano produced a large eruption column accompanied by lightning flashes.
 This column took on cauliflower-like shapes.
 Large lithics began to rain down the volcano's southern flanks at 01:00 of 25 October, signifying that the eruption had entered its Plinian stage.
 Pea-sized lapilli ash began to fall in Quezaltenango at 03:00.
 Meanwhile, in Finca Helvetia, pumice measuring 15-25 cm and between 0.5–0.75 lbs began to rain onto the village at 03:00.
 The initial fallout was cold before hot pumice was introduced.
 The material in this fallout later included hot, fist-sized rocks and lava bombs.
 By 11:00, the eruption had reached its climax.
 The eruption persisted into the night, though its intensity gradually decreased.
 The main eruption ended before the morning of 26 October.

-Blasts were heard in Costa Rica, some 850 km southeast of the volcano.
-In Oaxaca and Belize, explosions could be heard.
-The eruption continued to shake windows in Cobán until mid-day and its residents detected a sulphurous smell.
+Explosions were heard in Costa Rica, some 850 km southeast of the volcano, and also in Oaxaca and Belize.
+Windows in Cobán rattled and according to residents, detected a sulphurous smell.
 The captain of the S.S.
-Newport used her sextant to measure the height of the eruption column and placed his estimation at 27–29 km.
-Another sailor measured the column at 48 km which has been deemed erroneous.
-The ash fallout made its way into Motozintla in Mexico, some 104 km northwest of the volcano, at 06:00.
-The ash travelled further into the country and reached Mexico City.
-The initial Plinian eruption ceased after 18 to 20 hours before another eruptive phase initiated in the early hours of 26 October.
-This new activity was phreatomagmatic and accompanied by steam eruptions.
-Light steam explosions continued to occur in 1903.
-Earthquake activity was frequent and residents could detect the stench of hydrogen sulphide.
+Newport used her sextant to estimate the height of the eruption column at 27–29 km.
+Ash fell onto Motozintla in Mexico, some 104 km northwest, and further into Mexico City.
+The initial Plinian eruption continued for 18 to 20 hours.
+Phreatomagmatic and steam eruptions began in the early hours of 26 October.
+Light steam explosions continued to occur until 1903 while seismic activity was frequent.